 Pittsburgh is proud of its famous sons and daughters, including William Pitt, Stephen Foster, Andrew Carnegie, Nellie Bly, and Fred Rogers.
 But like most families, Pittsburgh has had its share of black sheep.
 Some of Pittsburgh’s most notorious residents have stories that still fascinate today.

 You may have heard of the stream called Girty’s Run.
 A tributary of the Allegheny River that runs through the North Hills, Girty’s Run has often been in the spotlight because of recurring flooding in the municipality of Millvale.
 Not only has the creek caused problems, but its namesake, Simon Girty, wreaked havoc in the area more than 250 years ago.
 Girty was born in 1741 near Harrisburg to Irish immigrants.
-When his father was murdered by Indians during the French & Indian War, Girty was taken prisoner by the Seneca at the age of 15 and held captive, where he endured watching the Indians torture his stepfather to death.
+When his father was murdered by Indians during the French & Indian War, Girty was taken prisoner by the Seneca at the age of 15 and held captive.
+He endured watching the Indians torture his stepfather to death.
 While in captivity, he picked up the language and Indian culture.
 After Girty was released, he served the British as an interpreter of the Native American languages and settled near Fort Pitt on a small stream or run which became known as Girty’s Run.
-Simon Girty did not conform to military life and was eventually discharged, but not before being charged with treason, coming under suspicion for planning the capture of Fort Pitt.
+Simon Girty did not conform to military life and was eventually discharged, but not before being charged with treason for suspicion of planning the capture of Fort Pitt.
 Girty was eventually acquitted.
 When revolution broke out, Girty sided at first with the patriots; but in March of 1778, he turned his back on the colonials and cast his lot with the British, deserting with several others.
 Girty is reported to have participated in savagery against the Americans.
 Among his most dastardly deeds was his behavior during the cruel death of Col. William Crawford in northwestern Ohio.
 According to the Ohio Historical Society, while Crawford was being burned, stabbed, and scalped at the hands of the Delaware Indians, Crawford begged Girty to shoot him to end his misery.
 Girty is reported to have laughed.
 After the Revolution, Girty still assisted the Indians in their resistance against the Americans settling Ohio.
-As more Indians realized that resistance was futile, Girty escaped to Canada where this renegade from Pittsburgh died in 1818.
+As more Indians realized that resistance was futile, Girty escaped to Canada where he died in 1818.

 If Girty hadn’t died in Canada, he may have enjoyed the same fate as John Tiernan.
 Tiernan has the dubious distinction of being the last person publicly executed in Allegheny County.
-He was charged with and convicted of brutally murdering a co-worker.
+He was convicted of brutally murdering a co-worker.
 On March 25, 1818, Tiernan was transported by cart from the jail.
 A large crowd followed him to the gallows on Fourth Street.
 Spectators including women and children lined the nearby roof tops, as the noose was placed around the criminal’s neck and the trap door opened.

 Crime of the Century